 5. Apply For Your New Personal Loan

 Once you’ve committed to refinancing, officially apply for your new personal loan by providing the lender with any required paperwork or verification.
 If you’re approved after completing the underwriting process, your new lender may offer to work with your old lender on your behalf to pay off your existing loan.
-Otherwise, your new lender will disburse the funds directly to you so you can make the final payment on your active loan yourself.
+Otherwise, your new lender will disburse the funds directly to you so you can personally make the final payment on your active loan.

 6. Responsibly Manage Your New Personal Loan

 Now that you have your new personal loan, all you need to do is make timely payments on it until that obligation is complete.
 Don’t forget: Borrowers are allowed to pay more than the minimum required each month without penalty.
-This will allow borrowers to pay off the loan faster and help save on interest.
+This will allow you to pay off the loan faster and help save on interest.

 Does Refinancing A Personal Loan Hurt Your Credit?

 Refinancing your personal loan can have a slight impact on your credit score.
 That’s because your new lender will do a hard credit pull before deciding to issue you the loan.

 In addition, depending on the credit scoring model being used, closing your old personal loan could reduce your average age of credit, which may cause your credit score to initially drop.
 Don’t worry too much, though.
 By making timely payments on your new personal loan as well as other debt like credit card purchases, your score should quickly recover from these small dings.

 Do keep in mind that a hard inquiry of your credit that happens at the same time as moving or buying a car could cause issues.
 That’s because landlords and car dealers run your credit report prior to making a decision on your loan offer.
 If they find a ding in your credit score, it could raise concerns for them.